willemt/dogebox/protocol/one-folder-protocol.rst

  Files have a one-to-many relationship with pieces.
 This relationship is specified by a piece index (unsigned 32bit integer) and a number of pieces (unsigned 32bit integer).
 This pair of integers is known as a piece range.

 This means that files must be mapped to a contiguous range of pieces (the ordering is based off the piece index).
-For example, readme.txt could have a piece start index of 2 with a piece range of 3, ie. readme.txt is made up of pieces 2, 3, 4, 5.
+For example, "readme.txt" could have a piece index of 2 with a piece range length of 4, ie. readme.txt is made up of pieces 2, 3, 4, 5.

  Files are assigned a piece mapping by choosing a random piece index that allows a piece range that supports the entire file's size.
 The file can't have pieces that overlap with any already mapped pieces.